 We designed 5 scenarios with dynamic manager budgets that simulated different funding regimes that a manager or authority with responsibility over a conservation landscape may encounter in the real world (Table 1, Figure 2).
 Scenarios 1 to 3 aimed to test three primary funding models and scenarios 4 and 5 aimed to test the effects of uncertainty and variability in funding.
 Before running the final 5 scenarios we tested several null scenarios to ensure the landscape was operating as expected (Supporting Information, figures S2a to S2c).
-Due to the nature of the GA (i.e., identifying one out of multiple possible near-optimal solutions), and that each actor on the landscape calls the GA in each time step, stochasticity is explicitly built into the simulations.
+Due to the nature of the GA (i.e., identifying one out of multiple possible near-optimal solutions), and that each actor on the landscape calls the GA in each time step, stochasticity in decision-making is explicitly built into the simulations.
 Therefore, each simulation was run 100 times to quantify variation in results.
 The manager budget, user budget, number of felling actions, the cost of felling actions, and the number of trees remaining at each time step were extracted for each replicate simulation.
 For each parameter, the 50, 2.5, and 97.5% percentiles across all replicates were calculated and used to represent the mean, and lower and upper confidence intervals, respectively.
-For all scenarios we ensured that the total cumulative budget for the manager was equal across all scenarios (Table 1).
+For all scenarios, we ensured that the total cumulative budget for the manager was equal across all scenarios (Table 1).
 This was to eliminate the possibility of one scenario outperforming another simply because the manager had access to a greater total budget over the simulation period.
 In all scenarios we assumed the same level of human population increase over time, and so for each scenario the user budget increases linearly with the same starting point and slope (Table 1, Figure 2).
 The absolute values for the user budget are arbitrary and can be set in such a way as to meet the objectives of the study.
 We tested various starting values and slopes for the user budget, increasing the parameter values until the absolute number of trees felled was sufficient to see clear differences between scenarios.

 The manager and user budgets are not equal nor necessarily proportional, as they are used in very different ways (Duthie et al., 2018).
 Therefore, equal budgets (e.g., if both manager and user budgets were set to 500) do not necessarily equate to equal power to affect the system.
 The differences in manager and user budgets relative to each other is what governs the differences and changes in power to affect the system.
 It is important to recognise the incomparability between the absolute values of the manager and user budgets, and therefore to differentiate the two parameters in this study we will refer to the user budget as “community resources”.